GeekTrainer/learn-vue/m03-conditional-rendering/includes/2-conditional-rendering.md

 Let's start with a simple example to demonstrate conditional rendering.
-In this section, we will add two `<p>` tags to our HTML page, and have the browser display only one of these tags based on whether reservations are still available for that particular product, or whether the product is booked to capacity.
+In this section, we will add two `<p>` tags to your HTML page, then direct the browser to display only one of these tags based on whether reservations are still available for a particular product, or whether the product is already booked to capacity.

 In your **index.html** file, create an `<h3>` tag under the `<h2>` tag for display of a product description.
 Next create two new `<p>` tags under the new `<h3>` tag.
+Example HTML text is shown below.

 ```html
 <h2>{{ product_name }}</h2>